AniketShewale266/100-Days-Coding-TalentBattle/README.md

 Day 14 coding Statement : Write a program to reverse a given number Description
 Get an input from the user and the print the reverse of the given number as the output

+Day 15 coding Statement : Write a program to identify if the number is Strong number or not Description
+Get a number as input from user and then check whether that number is a strong number or not.
+A number is said to be strong number if the sum of the factorial of each digit in the number is same as that of the number.